martinborgman/portingbox/README.md

 ## Porting Software ##
 To be able to port common (UNIX/linux) software to OpenVMS you'll need an environment that looks and feels like a linux, usually bash, environment.
 This environment is provided by GNU is Not VMS or GNV for short.
-Before you start or any other of the GNV programs, enable extended parsing for your process by entering: `SET PROCESS/PARSE_STYLE=EXTENDED`.
+Before you start or any other of the GNV programs, enable extended parsing for your process by entering:

+    SET PROCESS/PARSE_STYLE=EXTENDED

 Also note that UNIX or UNIX like shells give a special meaning to the '$' sign.
 On OpenVMS '$' signs can be used in file an directory names and this can be confusing for some GNV tools.
 It is probably best to avoid file an directory names with '$' signs when porting software.

 ### GNV ###